Standing for the gospel in the NBA

 Read more Muse Sign up for the Muse email

 Sharon is a correspondent and reviewer for WORLD.
 She is a World Journalism Institute and Northwestern University graduate.
-She has served as a teacher, clinical exercise physiologist, homeschooling mom, businesswoman, and Division 1 athlete.
+She has served as a university teacher, clinical exercise physiologist, homeschooling mom, businesswoman, and Division 1 athlete.
 She resides in Stillwater, Minnesota, with her husband, Bill.